-By manually pumping, you’ll be able to ensure that each breast is fully drained (source).
+By manually pumping, you’ll be able to ensure that each breast is fully drained (13).

 27. Try Pumping An Hour After Breastfeeding

 The reason why pumping an hour after breastfeeding is the perfect time is because your baby has already had her appetite satisfied and likely hasn’t drained every drop from your breasts.
-Plus, by waiting an hour after your baby has breastfed, your breasts will have had enough time to fill back up with milk (source).
+Plus, by waiting an hour after your baby has breastfed, your breasts will have started to fill back up with milk.